 22nd of March: Minister of Internal Affairs and Public Administration, Xhelal Zvecla, announced that all people entering the country will be sent to quarantine.
 National Institute of Public Health announced the first patient in the country has died of complications of COVID-19, 82 year old man.

-23rd of March: Two more cases of the novel coronavirus have been confirmed in Kosovo, bringing the total number of patients to 33, including one death.
+23rd to 25th of March: Two more cases of the novel coronavirus have been confirmed in Kosovo, bringing the total number of patients to 33, including one death.

 17th of March: There are no extra procedures that are put in place at the airports or other entry, but travelers arriving from China are being screened and put under observation.

 18th of March: The first two cases of COVID-19 have been confirmed in Montenegro.The country’s Prime Minister Dusko Markovic said that the two patients are in stable condition and are housed in a special ward of Clinical Centre.

 19th to 21st of March: Montenegrin President Milo Djukanovic has made a decision on postponing the local elections in amid the global novel coronavirus pandemic.

 22nd of March: Due to the novel coronavirus, all schools and universities in the country are temporarily closed.
 Distance learning will start on Monday on three television stations, you tube channel and web platform.The Government of Montenegro has published the names of citizens who have been ordered to self-isolate.